Franklin, Tennessee: Economy

+In-N-Out Burger will open a hub and distribution center in Franklin by 2026; a privately-held company with its roots in the west, it will be their easternmost expansion.
+The company's hub will involve a $125.5 million investment.

 Top employers

-According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2024 Comprehensive Annual Financial Report, the top employers in the city were:

 Government

 The city is run by a mayor, elected at-large in the city, and a board of eight aldermen.
 Four of the latter are elected from single-member districts of roughly equal population, and four are elected at-large.
 All electoral offices are for four-year terms, with the ward alderman elected in one cycle, and the mayor and at-large aldermen elected two years later.
 The city's policies and procedures are decided by the Board of Mayor and Aldermen.

 Resolutions, municipal ordinances, and the municipal code are carried out by the city's various departments.
 These are: Administration, Building and Neighborhood Services, Engineering, Finance, Fire, Human Resources, Information Technology, Law, Planning and Sustainability, Parks, Police, Sanitation and Environmental Services, Streets, and Water Management.
 These 14 departments are overseen by the City Administrator, a professional manager hired by the Board of Aldermen.

-In the Tennessee House of Representatives, Franklin is divided between three districts; District 61, currently represented by Republican Brandon Ogles, District 63, represented by Republican Glen Casada, and District 65, represented by Republican Sam Whitson.
-Franklin is included in Tennessee Senate District 23, which is coterminous with Williamson County, and held by Republican Jack Johnson, the current Senate Majority Leader.
+In the Tennessee House of Representatives, Franklin is divided between three districts; District 61, currently represented by Republican Gino Bulso, District 63, represented by Republican Glen Casada, and District 65, represented by Republican Lee Reeves.
+Franklin is included in Tennessee Senate District 27, which is coterminous with Williamson County, and held by Republican Jack Johnson, the current Senate Majority Leader.

 Education

 Public schools

-Most of the city is served by the Williamson County School District for K-8 and the Franklin Special School District for high school.
+For grades K-8, most of the city is served by the Franklin Special School District; high school students attend Williamson County School District.
 Outerlying portions of the city are in the Williamson County district for grades K-12.

 Private schools

-Franklin's private schools include Battle Ground Academy, Franklin Classical School, Franklin Christian Academy, Montessori School of Franklin, and New Hope Academy.
+Franklin's private schools include Battle Ground Academy, Franklin Classical School, Franklin Christian Academy, Montessori School of Franklin, New Hope Academy and Thales Academy.